roelvanklink/final-insect-diversity-trends2/README.md

 Making the graphs:

-    'GRAPHS Fig 1 conceptual figure.R' This makes teh graphs in the conceptual figure of Box 1 'graphs models main text and part of Extended Data.R' This script takes the output files of the models and plots them to produce the graphs in the main text and a few Extended Data Figures
+    'GRAPHS Fig 1 conceptual figure.R' This makes teh graphs in the conceptual figure of Box 1 'GRAPHS models main text and part of Extended Data.R' This script takes the output files of the models and plots them to produce the graphs in the main text and a few Extended Data Figures
     'GRAPHS Sensitivity analyses' Makes the files and plots the graphs of the sensitivity analyses, as available in the Extended Data

 Dependencies: map_preparation.R # a script for preparing the map properties for plotting.
 Not supplied.
+This code will be defunct with the retirement of several dependent packages

 other files:
 Greenland data processing rarefaction 2021.R This file contains the processing code for the Greenland data, which may not be shared in a derived form.